LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

   });
 ```
 ### Caching inside lambdas
-A simple way to make your function more performant and more reliable is caching requested data that exists outside of your functions context.
-In the following example we use caching to improve the interaction with the secret store.
+A simple way to make your function more performant and more reliable is caching requested data outside of the context of your function.
+In the following example, we use caching to improve the interaction with the secret store.
 Caching the secret makes your code highly reliable against problems that might arise from network congestion.
-Additionally, it improves your functions performance since you omit unnecessary network calls.
-The following code uses an environment variable `TTL` to indicate how long to keep the data in-memory.
+Additionally, it enhances the performance of your functions since you omit unnecessary network calls.
+The following code uses an environment variable `TTL` to indicate how long to keep the data in memory.

 {: .notice}
 This cache is in-memory.
-If your function is down-scaled due to inactivity data in the cache will be lost.
-Likewise if your function is upscaled to multiple instances than there is no mechanism to synchronize the caches between instances.
+If your function is down-scaled due to inactivity, data in the cache will be lost.
+Likewise, if your function is upscaled to multiple instances, there is no mechanism to synchronize the caches.

 ```javascript
 const { Toolbelt } = require('lp-faas-toolbelt');